Your guide to little-visited Messenia

 Richard Mellor

 Richard Mellor is a freelance travel writer with a background in travel PR.
 He covers a wider range of topics and destinations, appearing regularly in Metro, The Guardian, The I and The Times.
-He's also authored a book, "Foodie Breaks", and writes a weekly column for Roxhill Media's newsletter.
+He's also authored a book, 'Foodie Breaks', and writes a weekly column for Roxhill Media's newsletter.

-Article updated on Sunday 7th January 2024 in: Beach Europe Excursions Summer
+Article updated on Saturday 7th December 2024 in: Beach Europe Excursions Summer

 Back to top